LEARNAcademy/syllabus/react/state.md

 We can name the state variable whatever we want as long as it communicates intent.
 In this case it makes sense to name the state variable `count`.
 Following the `count` variable is the name of the method that will be used to update `count`.
 It is convention to use the same name but add the prefix `set`.

-Inside the parentheses of the `useState` method we can set the initial value of `count`.
+Inside the parentheses of the `useState` hook method we can set the initial value of `count`.
 The count variable will have an initial value of 0.
 Our component now has data that is available to be referenced and modified as needed.

-To have access to the `useState` method, we will import it to the component from the React dependencies.
+To have access to the `useState` hook method, we will import it to the component from the React dependencies.

 **src/App.js**